CaptMadhan/Competency-Development/README.md

 # Competency-Development
 for C++ skill development

-To build project using VS 2019, create a build folder and run the below cmake command inside build folder using cmd or git bash. cmake .. -T v142  -G "Visual Studio 16" -A x64
+To build project using VS 2019, create a build folder and run the below cmake command inside build folder using cmd or git bash.<br>
+<b>cmake .. -T v142  -G "Visual Studio 16" -A x64</b>

 Assignment 1:
 Create a class Car with customerName, speed and release year member variables,